 18. where they crucified him, and two others with him, on the right and on the left, and Jesus in the middle.

 19. Pilate also wrote a title and fixed it on the cross, and it was written, “Jesus of Nazareth, the King of the Jews.”

 20. And many of the Jews read this title because the place where Jesus was crucified was near the city, and it was written in Hebrew, Greek, and Latin.

 21. The chief priests of the Jews then said to Pilate, “Do not write, ‘The King of the Jews’, but that, ‘He said, I am King of the Jews.’ ”

 22. Pilate answered, “What I have written, I have written.”

-24. So they said to one another, “Let’s not divide it, but cast lots for it, whose it will be,” so that the scripture might be fulfilled which said, “They divided my garments among them, and cast lots for my clothing.”
+24. So they said to one another, “Let’s not divide it, but cast lots for it, whose it will be.”
+(This happened so that the scripture might be fulfilled which said, “They divided my garments among them, and cast lots for my clothing.”)
 And the soldiers did these things.

-25. His mother and his mother’s sister stood by Jesus’ cross, Mary the wife of Clopas, and Mary the Magdalene.
+25. And beside the cross of Jesus stood his mother, and his mother’s sister, Maria the wife of Clopas, and Maria the Magdalene.

 26. And Jesus, seeing his mother and the disciple whom he loved standing there, said to his mother, “Woman, behold your son.”

-27. Then he said to the disciple, “Behold your mother.”
+27. Next, he said to the disciple, “Behold your mother.”
 And from that time, the disciple took her into his own home.

 ¶28.
-After this, Jesus, knowing that everything was now finished (so that the scripture might be accomplished), said, “I’m thirsty.”
+After this, Jesus, knowing that everything was now finished, that the scripture might be accomplished,, said, “I’m thirsty.”